 Tinder is a relatively safe platform, but you should always take precautions.
 According to the Daily Mail, there have been 500 Tinder-related crimes reported during its six years of existence.
 Always stay alert when communicating with strangers, double-check their details in case of doubt, and instantly back-off if you notice any threatening signs.

 In terms of privacy, Tinder is a dating app linked with Facebook, so much of your data will be collected while using it.
 Thus, do not give away too much personal data, as it will be used for marketing purposes or passed to third-parties.
+Looking to say goodbye to online dating?
+Read the tutorial on how to delete Tinder.

 To learn more about cybersecurity, subscribe to our monthly blog newsletter below!